Reusable launch vehicle: Landing using aerostatic force

 There is also the concept of a launch vehicle with an inflatable, reusable first stage.
 The shape of this structure will be supported by excess internal pressure (using light gases).
 It is assumed that the bulk density of the first stage (without propellant) is less than the bulk density of air.
 Upon returning from flight, such a first stage remains floating in the air (without touching the surface of the Earth).
 This will ensure that the first stage is retained for reuse.
 Increasing the size of the first stage increases aerodynamic losses.
 This results in a slight decrease in payload.
 This reduction in payload is compensated for by the reuse of the first stage.

 Constraints

 Extra weight

 Reusable stages weigh more than equivalent expendable stages.
 This is unavoidable due to the supplementary systems, landing gear and/or surplus propellant needed to land a stage.
 The actual mass penalty depends on the vehicle and the return mode chosen.

 Refurbishment

 After the launcher lands, it may need to be refurbished to prepare it for its next flight.
 This process may be lengthy and expensive.
+While the Space Shuttle was considered invaluable for its unique capabilities, the processes between landing and relaunch were extensive.
 The launcher may not be able to be recertified as human-rated after refurbishment, although SpaceX has flown reused Falcon 9 boosters for human missions.
 There is eventually a limit on how many times a launcher can be refurbished before it has to be retired, but how often a launcher can be reused differs significantly between the various launch system designs.
+As of the 9th of September, 2026, Spacex Falcon 9 booster B1067 has been successfully launched and recovered a record 37 times.